garychou/postindustrial/docs/teach-the-1k/workshop/README.md

  :url="[
  '/images/t1k/slides_023.png',
  ]"
- alt=""
- imagewidth="w-100"
+ alt="Our course does not focus on typical "entrepeneurship skill" like building a MVP, raising venture capital, or even how to run Kickstarter campaigns.
+Rather, it centers around how to take iterative steps towards a goal." imagewidth="w-100"
  >

- *Our course does not focus on typical "entrepeneurship skill" like building a MVP, raising venture capital, or even how to run Kickstarter campaigns.
-Rather, it centers around how to take iterative steps towards a goal.*
+ *One of the first things we show our students, to set expectations clearly.*

  </ImageCaption>